-The school year in Russia generally runs from September to June.
+The school year in Russia runs from September to June.

 Public schools in Russia

 The quality of Russian state schools varies.
-The vision of general education is to equip students with skills for life and contribute to one’s intellectual, physical and emotional development.
-However, debate still exists as to what should be taught in schools, who should control the curriculum, and whether rote learning is still desirable.
+The vision of general education is to equip students with skills for life and contribute to their intellectual, physical and emotional development.
+That said, debate still exists as to what should be taught in schools, who should control the curriculum, and whether rote learning is still desirable.

 Private schools in Russia

-The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools.
-However, class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
-Tuition costs for these schools usually depend on the age of the child and the institution which they attend.
+The curriculum and teaching methods utilised in Russia's private schools still largely align with those of public schools, but class sizes are generally smaller, facilities are better maintained and extra-curricular activities are more accessible.
+Tuition costs for these schools usually depend on the age of the child and vary from school to school.

 International schools in Russia